 Keeping a well-stocked kitchen full of vegan foods is important for a well balanced vegan diet and our overall health.
-These are staples that everyone should keep in their kitchen.
+Any great nutrition plan contains some basic staples.
+These are the nutritional powerhouses that everyone should keep in their kitchens.

 This vegetable seems to be everywhere these days, and for good reason.
 Kale is part of the cruciferous family, which also includes broccoli and cauliflower.
 Packed full of antioxidants and rich in vitamins and minerals, like vitamin A and calcium, kale is as nutritionally rich as it is versatile.

 RELATED READING: Beyond Kale: A Green Leafy Greens Primer

 Kale can as easily work in a green smoothie as it can in a stir-fry.
 Eat at least one serving (which is a cup raw or half cup cooked) of the dark green veggie on a daily basis.

 Talk about a plethora of shapes, colors, and tastes!
 From the ordinary chickpea to the uncommon adzuki, beans are chock-full of nutrition.
 Protein is often thought of as the main nutrient in beans, but they are also rich in fiber and iron.
 Plus, they don’t cost much, and are low in fat.
 Depending on the variety of bean, they are wonderful for easy dishes like dips, soups, salads, and casseroles.